hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 ## Latent Causal Models

-The strongest assumption made above was the Markovian assumption that all causally relevant variables had been identified.
-We now consider relaxing this assumption.

-Definitions of types of causes given latent causal models.
+The Markovian assumption is the least convincing of the assumptions we've made so far.
+It requires that the observer accept that there are no unobserved variables of causal import.
+For most questions of interest, this is an unhelpful assumption- questioning the existence of such variables is a task we'd like to be able to solve using causal inference!

 ## Identifying causal effect